o3de/o3de.org/content/docs/welcome-guide/get-started/create-intro.md

 1. To see your animated character, you need an entity with:

-   * an **Actor** component to create a controllable character with the actor file from Animation Editor and a material linked to your actor asset.
+    * An **Actor** component to create a controllable character with the actor file from Animation Editor and a material linked to your actor asset.
-   * an **AnimGraph** component to use the animation graph and motion set assets that you created in the Animation Editor.
+    * An **AnimGraph** component to use the animation graph and motion set assets that you created in the Animation Editor.

-9. To control your character in your level, you might want to work with a designer or programmer to add an **Input** component, **PhysX** components, and script components so you can test all of your character's animations in your project's specific environment.
+1. To control your character in your level, you might want to work with a designer or programmer to add an **Input** component, **PhysX** components, and script components so you can test all of your character's animations in your project's specific environment.

 We suggest that you begin your learning path by browsing the following set of O3DE tools and technologies, and then focusing on the ones that apply to your needs: